 - CEO initiatives manifest themselves into operational goals and initiatives at the VP/director level.

-- Operational goals and initiatives dictate the how the work is done in the trenches.
+- Operational goals and initiatives dictate the how the work is done (by your users) in the trenches.

 With this approach, you can determine how your products and services should support the front line workers…to help them meet departmental/operational goals…that collectively support the CEO’s strategic initiatives…which are dictated by the dynamics of the market.

 If your techniques for uncovering market and customer needs are inconsistent and reactive, check out our online and instructor led product management courses.
-Bring your real world into the classroom so that you learn how to uncover customer needs and establish a direct line of sight between the strategic goals of the customer and your products.
+Let us bring your real world into the classroom so that you learn how to uncover customer needs and establish a direct line of sight between the strategic goals of the customer and your products.